From surnames and place names to forgotten firsts, plenty of unusual choices sit side-by-side with Top 100 favorites.

 Another Old Testament name, Nathan feels less Biblical and more like a modern traditional choice for a son.
 In the age of Aiden, it’s a stands-out/fits-in kind of choice.

 A friendly Irish surname name, it means famous.
 Which is fitting, since baseball legend Nolan Ryan put in on parents’ radar.

-With a great meaning – victory of the people – and cool nickname Nick, Nicholas has been a Top 100 staple in the US since 1972.
+With a great meaning – victory of the people – and cool nicknames Nico and Nick, Nicholas has been a Top 100 staple in the US since 1972.

 Yet another Biblical boy name, Nathaniel feels more like a classic.
 Maybe that’s thanks to literary giant Nathaniel Hawthorne.
 It’s a brother for Theodore, an alternative to Alexander.